Tioman Island Pahang, Malaysia Travel Guide

 Tioman''s pledge to preserving its natural integrity is strong.
 Your visit plays a role in sustaining its ecosystems and communities.

-The waters around Tioman form a marine protected park.
+The waters around Tioman form a protected marine park.
 Your actions directly impact its delicate balance.

 Responsible tourism extends beyond marine areas into the rainwoodland and local communities.